-1.1 Person's d etails
+1.1 Pers on's details

-Name: Date of B irth:
+Name: D Pate of Birth:

-Case/Ref:
+Case/Re f:

-Present Addre ess/Location:
+Present Address/Location:

-Home Address s (if Different):
+Home A ddress (if Different)): T

-1.2 Details of p erson carrying out this assessi ment
+1.2 Detail s of person carrying g out this assessment 2

-Name: 90 •
+Name: -

-Role: Organisation:
+Role: Orga nisa tion:

-Tel: Email: $O{\times}$
+Tel: E Email:

-1.3 What is th e specific decision relevant to this capacity asse ssment?
-(Suggest this is written in 1 st person)
+1.3 Wha t is the specific dec ision relevant to this capaci ity a ssessment?
+(Suggest this is w ritten in 1 st person)

-- nples: Should I be admitted to hosp Should I take my x (e.g. diab Should I receive care/treatm Should I receive support to c etes) medication? ent for my pressu hange/ modify/ cl ean my living envir
+Details: Details: Examples: - Whether to refuse an admission to hospital - Whether to refuse my diabetes medication - Whether to decline care/treatment of my pressure areas - Whether to refuse support to ensure my environment is safe for me to live in

-een supported to carry out the •
+1.4 Have you been supporte d to carry out the capacity asse essment by another person or professional?

-□ Yes □ No etails of person/s below)
+□ Yes Γ □ N o (Ifyes,givede tails of person/s below)

-Name Name Profession Relationship to Person Contact details
+Name Profession Relationship to Person Contact details

-1.5 Identify any legally appointed Decision Maker:
+1.5 Iden tify any legally app ointed Decision Maker:

-Is there Powe r of Attorney or Court appoint ed deputy in plac e with authority to make this decision?
+Is there Power of Attorney or Court appointed deputy in p lace with authority to make t his decision?

-☐ Yes Details S:
+□ Yes I Details:

 □ No

-1.6 MCA Princ ciples:

-☐ I have prov ided all the information the p erson needs to m ake an informed d ecision, incl. all options availabl e.

-☐ The decision cannot be delayed, and I have chosen the best time for the person to engage in the assessment.

-1.7 Stage 1: Assessment process $\square$ Can the person understand relevant information to the decision?
-YES/ NO ☐ Can the person retain relevant information to the decision for long enough to make the decision?
-YES/ NO ☐ Can the person use or weigh the relevant information/options to make this decision (Please consider executive functioning within this factor)?
-YES/ NO Con the manage communicate this decision VES/NO ☐ Can the person communicate this decision YES/ NO If the answer to all four factors in YES - person has capacity and assessment is complete If the answer to any of one or more than one the above factors is NO - please continue to Stage 2 If the diswer to diff of one of more than one the above factors is two special continue to stage 2 1.8 Stage 2 Assessment process $\Box$ The person is considered to have an impairment/disturbance in the functioning of the mind/brain.
-Please state what this is: 1.9 Causative Nexus: How does the identified impairment or disturbance in Stage 2 is affect the service user's ability to make the decision in Stage 1: 2.
-Best Interests Decision Making ☐ I have consulted with all those involved with the person incl. family/friends/person themselves ☐ The decision taken is one that is the less restrictive and determined to be in their best interests 2.1 Please outline what action has been agreed Date: Signed:
+1.6 Stage 1 Assessment process ☐ The person is considered to have an impairment/disturbance in the functioning of the mind/brain.
+Please state what this is: ☐ I have provided all the information the person needs to make an informed decision, incl. all options available. ☐ The decision cannot be delayed, and I have chosen the best time for the person to engage in the assessment.
+Stage 2: Assessment process (can only proceed if stage 1 confirms there is an impairment of mind/brain) □ Person cannot understand relevant information to the decision (e.g. xxxx) to make this decision □ Person cannot retain relevant information to make the decision (not a memory test - it is whether person remembers the relevant information you gave them above to explain the decision) ☐ Person cannot use or weigh the relevant information/options to make this decision □ Person cannot communicate (despite best efforts to support this e.g. communication aids/methods) to make this decision How does the identified impairment or disturbance in Stage 1 is affect the service user's ability to make the decision: Is there an indication that the person's executive function is compromised?
+I.e. they cannot do what they say they can/will?
+1.7 Best Interests Decision Making ☐ I have consulted with all those involved with the person incl. family/friends/person themselves ☐ The decision taken is one that is the less restrictive and determined to be in their best interests 1.8 Please outline what action has been agreed Date: Signed:

-Appendix 3: Risk Assessment guidance